Structure of the transcriptional network controlling white-opaque switching in Candida albicansMol Microbiol, 2013

 Bartonella quintana Deploys Host and Vector Temperature-Specific TranscriptomesPLos One 2013

-Jennifer is the manager for the DeRisi lab.
-She holds a Master's degree in mechanical engineering from the University of Michigan, and her responsibilities include lab logistics, part design, and 3D printing.
+Jennifer Mann is the manager for the DeRisi lab.
+She holds a Masters Degree in mechanical engineering from the University of Michigan, and her responsibilities include lab logistics, part design, 3D printing, and laser etching.

 Mark is a post doctoral fellow working on the discovery of viral pathogens in a broad range of human diseases.
 Mark received his Ph.D from the University of Minnesota and is co-mentored by Dr. Don Ganem.